South Australian Consolidated Acts

 (1) Subject to this section, the Court, when sitting to adjudicate on any matter, must be constituted of a Magistrate.

-(a) in its Petty Sessions Division be constituted of a special justice; and
+(a) in its Petty Sessions Division; or

 (3) The Court may, at any one time, be separately constituted in accordance with this section for the hearing and determination of any number of separate matters.